anil-sidhu/laravel-sanctum/README.md

 ````

-## Step 10:  create a controller nad  /login route in the routes/api.php file:
+## Step 10:  create a controller and  /login route in the routes/api.php file:

 ```javascript